30 Jun Esther Averbukh (1905-1983)

 The accusation of spying undoubtedly found another recipient; authorities did not pursue those who were not home at arrest time – it was not like the charges were real.

-In Odessa, Srul found a job at a technicum, teaching a much hated by students subject called “strength of materials.”
+In Odessa, Srul found a job at a Jewish machine-tool technicum, teaching a course in “machine-tool parts” and another, much hated by students subject, called “strength of materials.”
+For a while, he taught in Yiddish but then the school went mainstream.
 The job paid little and had no perks for Esther, except an occasional begging of some Jewish underachiever’s parents for an unearned passing grade of three – out of five, with five the highest – that they reinforced with a crystal vase, fabric for a dress, or a bit of cash.
 Srul sighed, “Entered three, meant two.”

 Odessa, being a cultural city with a significant Jewish population, gave Esther the opportunity to collect a few Jewish writers and scientists that she called, in her letters, members of her intellectual salon.
 She attracted their company with, in her words, as much her appearance as her universally admired Russian poetry readings.